-Soul Clap are among the soldiers with war stories of toiling in the trenches in Boston—a city that has struggled to sustain an electronic music scene.
+Levine is just one of the many soldiers toiling in the trenches in Boston—a city that has struggled to sustain an electronic music scene.
 Transient college crowds, strict alcohol laws, and a brain drain to neighboring cities like New York and Montreal have not made it easy.
 The closure this year of Rise, Boston's go-to afterhours and the only local club to ever make DJ Mag's top 100, was a big blow after its 16-year run.

 Yet, the sixth edition of Together, May 10-17, was a reminder of how much Boston still has to offer for the tribes of dance music fans who live here.
 Taking place in venues all over the city, the festival gives local promoters and labels a spotlight to showcase their music.
 In fact, Together creative director David Day emphasizes that one of the festival's main goals is to highlight what's already in Boston.
 That Levine's dad showed up at the club was just another sign that Together is a family affair.